 The EPA manages a number of air quality monitoring stations within Dublin.
 These show air quality in Dublin to be generally good.
 Long-term nitrogen dioxide (NO2) trends have generally been below both the annual and 1-hour limit values.
-With respect to particulate matter (PM10 and PM{2.5}), continuous monitoring has been carried out at a number of the monitoring stations, with long-term data showing a general flat to downward trend.
+With respect to particulate matter ( $PM{10}$ and $PM{2.5}$ ), continuous monitoring has been carried out at a number of the monitoring stations including Rathmines, with long-term data showing a general flat to downward trend.
 Annual averages for both benzene and carbon monoxide (CO) have been recorded well below their respective limit values.

 The most representative monitoring station to the western section of the Proposed CBC is the Blanchardstown monitoring station, located close to the M50 Motorway Junction with the N3 National Road, one junction further north on the M50 Motorway (EPA 2019b).
 A review of monitoring data from this monitoring location over a five-year period indicated concentrations are less than 70% of the annual mean limit value for NO2 and show a general downwards trend.
 Annual mean concentrations for PM10 are lower than NO2 at 41% of the limit values.
-There is no monitoring of PM{2.5} at the Blanchardstown station however a ratio of 0.65 can be derived from the Rathmines station which monitors both PM10 and PM{2.5} indicating that PM{2.5} at the Blanchardstown monitoring station is predicted to be roughly 44% of its annual mean limit value.
-A new monitoring station has been set up close to Heuston Station on the eastern end of the Proposed CBC.
-However, it has not been operating long enough at this stage to estimate annual mean concentrations.
+There is no monitoring of PM2.5 at the Blanchardstown station however a ratio of 0.65 can be derived from the Rathmines station which monitors both PM10 and PM2.5 indicating that PM2.5 at the Blanchardstown monitoring station is predicted to be roughly 44% of its annual mean limit value.